jsdoc2md/jsdoc-api/docs/api.md

 <a name="module_jsdoc-api--jsdoc..JsdocOptions+configure"></a>

 ##### options.configure : <code>string</code>
 The path to the configuration file.
 Default: path/to/jsdoc/conf.json.
+Either `files`, `source` or `configure` must be supplied.

 **Kind**: instance property of [<code>JsdocOptions</code>](#module_jsdoc-api--jsdoc..JsdocOptions)
 <a name="module_jsdoc-api--jsdoc..JsdocOptions+destination"></a>